This tutorial will take you step-by-step through everything you need to know to use the Edit Cell Shortcut in Excel.

 Instead of entering the Editing cell mode, the cursor jumps to another cell.
 What’s the problem, and how to fix it?

-This guide will help you in case of the editing mode does not work in Excel.
+This guide will help if the editing mode does not work in Excel.
 Follow these steps to enable the cell edit mode.

 1. Go to the File Tab, and click Options